The following post is from Katie of Kitchen Stewardship: See My First Grader Save the Earth…from Juice Pouches!

 Whether you can find a Terracycle “brigade” to coordinate or not, set a goal to raise the green consciousness of your children in any way you can.
 It brought joy to my heart to hear my son pushing me, “Come on, Mom, we gotta get that box done – I see kids throwing away the juice pouches every day and it’s such waste!”

-He was pretty pumped that the first day we collected, after only four days of the program being school-wide, the box was full.
+He was pretty pumped that the first day we collected, the box was full after only four days of the program being school-wide.
 Saving the earth can be pretty exciting.

-I’m just hoping that I don’t taste juicy foot in my mouth when we get to the whole “storing up five thousand juice pouches” part.
+I’m just hoping I don’t taste juicy foot in my mouth when we get to the “storing up five thousand juice pouches” part.
 Good thing we have a 2-car garage now!